Beimnet-svg/TTK4145_elevator_lab/Project-go/README.md

 Questions for TA:

-- When plugging out internet cable, it cant communicate with elevetorserver, when simulating total disconnect, will we still be connected to the elevator locally.
-- Will you turn off the elevator box.
-- When getting valus from one module to the next, should we use a GetFunction, or make the variable global, or send them on channels.
+- When getting values from one module to the next, should we use a GetFunction, or make the variable global, or send them on channels.